Remote Campus Information

 In the remote environment, the health services fee provides access to virtual health and mental health services.
 Students have access to telehealth services as well as through local mental health counselors.

 College nurses are available by appointment for phone or email advice and referrals to community resources as needed.
-College nurses will offer remote health and wellness educational offerings throughout the semester along with a virtual health fair in the fall semester.
+College nurses will offer remote health and wellness educational offerings throughout the semester along with virtual health fairs.

 No, all out-of-district travel has been frozen.
 The public health status of different communities, even within the state of California, is evolving rapidly and it is imperative that we do everything we can to mitigate unnecessary risk.
 If you have travel scheduled and believe it is urgent and essential, then please work with your supervisor to discuss a possible exception.